PuTTY - Tutorials, How-Tos, Downloads, Alternatives

 Telnet sends all user names and passwords in the clear.
 It is very easy to listen to network traffic and steal user names and passwords from

 telnet traffic.
 By mid-1990s, such password sniffing attacks had become the largest security problem on the Internet.
-That was the very problem the SSH protocol was designed to solve.
+That was the very problem the was designed to solve.
 Compromised routers, switches, or ARP proofing attacks can also be used to inject arbitrary commands into telnet sessions.

 There is a separate version of the software, called